 We have entered into Continuity Agreements with all of our elected corporate officers, including each of the Named Executive Officers.
-The Continuity Agreements serve to encourage these key executives to carry out their duties and provide continuity of management in the event of a "change of control" of Avient.
-The continuing Named Executive Officers are provided with severance protection for a period of three years (for Dr. Khandpur and Mr. Patterson) and two years (for Messrs.
-Garratt and Rathbun, and Ms. Beggs) should their employment be terminated either by us without cause or by the executive for good reason following a change of control.
+The Continuity Agreements serve to encourage key executives to carry out their duties and provide continuity of management in the event of a "change of control" of Avient.
+The participating Named Executive Officers are provided with severance protection for a period of three years (for Dr. Khandpur) and two years (for Messrs.
+Rathbun and Pederson, and Mses.
+Beggs and Sanders) should their employment be terminated either by us without cause or by the executive for good reason following a change of control.
 The Continuity Agreements are automatically renewed each year unless we give prior notice of termination and do not provide any assurance of continued employment.
 For these purposes, "change of control", "cause" and "good reason" have the meanings ascribed to such terms in the Continuity Agreements.
+Mr. Garratt was also a party to a Continuity Agreement under terms similar to those for Mr. Pederson during his employment.

-If a change of control occurs and the Named Executive Officer's employment is terminated by us or a successor for reasons other than "cause" or is terminated voluntarily by the individual for "good reason," in each case during the severance protection period, then the Continuity Agreements generally provide that the individual would be entitled to receive:
+If a change of control occurs and the participating Named Executive Officer's employment is terminated by us or a successor for reasons other than "cause" or is terminated voluntarily by the individual for "good reason," in each case during the severance protection period, then the Continuity Agreements generally provide that the individual would be entitled to receive: